PrithvirajG/ros_turtlebot_basics/README.md

 ### Goal 6: Chase Robber turtle bot using Police turtle bot with half the velocity of robber-turtle and noisy co-ordinates of robber
 - this goal is coded inside the file `robber_slow_cop_noisy_planned_chase.py`
 - for this goal I implemented the same plan as of goal 5, only topics were renamed
+- Although to calculate the centre I have waited for almost 6 co-ordinates to calculate the mean of noisy co-ordinates which will be closer to the actual co-ordinates of the centre.
+- For larger radius like 30, it will fail because of the incrementing error while calculating the centre as well as predicting the future co-ordinates
 - This objective is still completed, provided the standard deviation of the noise data of robber turtle is less than 2.
 - If it starts getting higher, the co-ordinates will be un-predictable and hence cannot be planned